PGR Supervisor Development Programme

 Development Programme for New Supervisors and Supervisors New to Newcastle

 With development elements to be completed with 18 months of becoming a new PGR Supervisor.
 It is expected that the programme will be no more than 12 hours in total.
+This programme will incorporate real-life examples and case studies to support evidence-based learning.

-New Supervisors are invited to register for the following mandatory workshops.
+New supervisors are invited to register for the following mandatory workshops:

 This session introduces participants to the role of a PGR Supervisor.
 It includes important introductory information on being a supervisor of a research degree at Newcastle University.